Cookies Policy

 Responsible: Jorge Salguero Gómez; jorge.salguero@uca.es

-Description: MPCVD Diamond The service offered is the deposition of diamond layers with controlled doping and layer thicknesses for power devices, quantum computing systems (NV centre), or photonic applications.
-The person requesting the service will describe the characteristics of the layers to the person in charge, in order to jointly assess their feasibility and determine the budget and terms under which they can be carried out.
-Other proposals for collaboration will be
+Description: MPCVD Diamond The service offered involves the deposition of doped diamond layers with controlled thicknesses for power devices, quantum computing systems (NV centres), or photonic applications.
+The client requesting the service will describe the required layer characteristics to the person in charge, so that they can jointly assess the feasibility of the project and determine the budget and terms under which it can be carried out.
+Other proposals for collaboration will be considered.

-Description: Manufacture of three-dimensional parts weighing up to 300 kg using the PA-WAAM technique on flat substrates from CAD or STL files.
-Material deposits can also be applied to existing parts for repairs.
-Available materials: currently manufactured preferably in stainless steel of any commercial grade.
+Description: Manufacture of three-dimensional parts weighing up to 300 kg using the PA-WAAM technique on flat substrates, based on CAD or STL files.
+Material deposition on existing parts for repair purposes can also be arranged.
+Available materials: currently, production is primarily carried out using stainless steel of any commercial grade.
 Manufacturing in any other weldable material can be considered, provided that commercial wires (MIG-MAG type) are available.

 Description: CNC machining of simple geometric parts in metal or polymeric material.
 The machine’s work table supports parts weighing up to 400 kg, allowing for the machining of large components.
 The equipment has a power rating of 17 kW, ensuring optimum performance and the ability to carry out intensive and precise machining operations, as well as the use of high-speed cutting tools, optimising production times and ensuring a high-quality surface finish.
 The numerical control system allows complex operations to be programmed with high precision.
 The cost per hour of researcher time is €100 and the manufacturing cost will be determined based on the specific work.
 Those requesting the service will describe the work to be carried out to the person in charge in order to assess its feasibility and determine the detailed budget and terms under which it can be carried out.
 Other proposals for collaboration will be subject to evaluation.